openshift/oadp-operator/docs/noobaa/cleanup_oadp_noobaa.md

 2. Now check if there are any instances present for the CRDs namely
 - backingstores, bucketclass, objectbucketclaim and objectbuckets.objectbucket.io.

-3. Run `oc api-resources --verbs=list --namespaced -o name | xargs -n 1 oc get --show-kind --ignore-not-found -n oadp-operator-system` and `oc api-resources --verbs=list --namespaced -o name | xargs -n 1 oc get --show-kind --ignore-not-found -n openshift-storage` to see if there are any instances present then delete them and if the deletion gets stuck, then try removing the finalizers.
+3. Run `oc api-resources --verbs=list --namespaced -o name | xargs -n 1 oc get --show-kind --ignore-not-found -n openshift-adp` and `oc api-resources --verbs=list --namespaced -o name | xargs -n 1 oc get --show-kind --ignore-not-found -n openshift-storage` to see if there are any instances present then delete them and if the deletion gets stuck, then try removing the finalizers.
 It should work.